vippsas/vipps-ecom-api/vipps-ecom-api.md

 ```

 **Please note:** The `transactionSummary` will not be part of the response if
-the user not reacted to the Vipps landing page or app-switch. `bankIdentificationNumber` will be part of `transactionSummary` only in the response of `GET:/ecomm/v2/payments/{orderId}/details` endpoint.
+the user does not react to the Vipps landing page or app-switch. `bankIdentificationNumber` will only be part of `transactionSummary` in the response of the `GET:/ecomm/v2/payments/{orderId}/details` endpoint.

 ### Polling guidelines

-General guidelines for When to start polling with
+General guidelines for when to start polling with
 [`GET:/ecomm/v2/payments/{orderId}/details`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/getPaymentDetailsUsingGET):

 1. Start after 5 seconds
 2. Check every 2 seconds

-These are reasonable values, but different merchants have different use cases,
+These are reasonable values, but different merchants have different use cases
 and values should be adapted to the specific case.

 See [Timeouts](#timeouts) for details about timeouts.